Paul-Dempsey/pachde1/README.md

 ## Innovative ? user interface

-This update of **#d One** brings a number of possible innovations for a Rack module UIs.
+The 2.3 update of **#d One** brings a number of possible innovations for a Rack module UIs.
 Most of these certainly depart from a strict hardware metaphor, which some may not prefer.
 Rack and it's modules themselves already depart from a strict hardware metaphor when convenient.
-No Eurorack hardware has a right click menu for the module, or it's knobs or switches.
+For example, no Eurorack hardware has a right click menu for the module, or it's knobs or switches.

 Here are some notable thigns to see in the **#d One** implementation.

-As soon as I've submitted **#d One 2.3** to the Rack library, I'll be updating the **[Rack dev notes (by pachde #d)](https://github.com/Paul-Dempsey/rack-dev-notes/blob/main/doc/index.md#dev-notes-for-vcv-rack)** with documentation, examples, and free-to-use reusable code for all of these (?) innovations:
+**[Rack dev notes (by pachde #d)](https://github.com/Paul-Dempsey/rack-dev-notes/blob/main/doc/index.md#dev-notes-for-vcv-rack)** will get udpates with documentation, examples, and free-to-use reusable code for all of these (?) innovations:

 - Hamburger menus —
   These provide context-sensitive menus appropriate for specific parts of a module,